Strategic Positioning Attempts To Achieve Sustainable Competitive Advantage By

 Sustainable Differentiation Protecting unique assets (IP, brand equity, network effects) File patents, secure trademarks, negotiate exclusive supplier agreements, and invest in brand storytelling

-Cost Discipline Maintaining low operating make use of without sacrificing quality Lean manufacturing, just‑in‑time inventory, and continuous process improvement (Kaizen, Six Sigma)
+Cost Discipline Maintaining low operating put to work without sacrificing quality Lean manufacturing, just‑in‑time inventory, and continuous process improvement (Kaizen, Six Sigma)

 The Role of Leadership